afshinator/OdinRailsStudyGroup/week4-transcript.md

   http_basic_authenticate_with name: "afshin", password: "afshin", except: [:index, :show]
 ```

   Lets take it out!
-Try RestPinger with the above options again... we get the form back.
+Try RestPinger with the above options again... we get the page with the form for new posts back.

   Now lets get really evil.  **Let's destroy an article!**  What should our url look like?
 Now we need a DELETE not a GET, the id of the post, and ... thats it.